rdmilligan/SaltwashAR/README.txt

 SaltwashAR uses OpenCV computer vision to detect a 2D marker in a webcam, and OpenGL graphics library to render a 3D robot upon the marker.

 We can interact with the robots:
-- ask a robot to search the web, translate phrases, provide a world weather report or help us practice acting
+- ask a robot to search the web, translate phrases, help us gamble or practice acting, or provide a world weather report
 - let the robot learn a card game, classify iris flowers and audio, give a slideshow, be a talking calculator or a mixing desk
 - a robot can watch TV, detect shapes, respond to our hand gestures, read printed words or just be happy!